 The BIK rates you have to pay depends on the following:

-- The P11D value of your vehicle (The list price of the car, plus any delivery charges, optional extras)
+- The P11D value of your vehicle (the list price of the car).

-In addition to driving a low emissions vehicle, you can also reduce the amount of company car tax you pay by only using the car part-time and paying a personal contribution towards the cost of the vehicle.
+In addition to driving a low emissions vehicle, you can also reduce the amount of company car tax you pay if you only use the car part-time.

 Can I claim back the VAT on my business lease?